 She kissed him.
 "I know.
 I want our wedding to be perfect."

-"As long as you're in it, it will be," he responded, trying to ignore Dawn who was making gagging motions.
+"As long as you're in it, it will be," he said, trying to ignore Dawn who was making gagging motions.

 "I saw that," Anya told her.
 "Keep it up and you won't be the flower girl."